The Solid Protocol

 .
 Solid adds to existing Web standards to realise a space where individuals can maintain their autonomy, control their data and privacy, and choose applications and services to fulfil their needs.

 The Solid ecosystem encapsulates a set of specifications that are guided by the principles we have adopted and also the priority of our values.
 We acknowledge that every technical decision has ethical implications both for the end user (short-term) as well as society (long-term).
-To contribute towards a net positive social benefit, we use the Ethical Web Principles to orient ourselves.
+To contribute towards a net positive social benefit, we use the Ethical Web Principles [ETHICAL-WEB-PRINCIPLES] to orient ourselves.
 The consensus on the technical designs are informed by common use cases, implementation experience, and use.

 An overarching design goal of the Solid ecosystem is to be evolvable and to provide fundamental affordances for decentralised Web applications for information exchange in a way that is secure and privacy respecting.
-In this environment, actors allocate identifiers for their content, shape and store data where they have access to, set access control policies, and use preferred applications and services to achieve them.
+In this environment, actors allocate identifiers for their content, shape and store data where they have access to, set access controls, and use preferred applications and services to achieve them.

-The general architectural principles of Solid specifications are borrowed from the Architecture of the World Wide Web.
+The general architectural principles of Solid specifications are borrowed from the Architecture of the World Wide Web [WEBARCH].
 The components as described in each specification may evolve independently – according to the principle of orthogonality in order to increase the flexibility and robustness of the Solid ecosystem.
 With that, the specifications are loosely coupled and indicate which features overlap with those governed by another specification.
 Extensibility as well as variability also are taken into account in each specification.

 The specifications in the ecosystem describe how Solid servers and clients can be interoperable by using Web communication protocols, global identifiers, authentication and authorization mechanisms, data formats and shapes, and query interfaces.